JorensM/articles/published/how-to-avoid-the-ripple-effect-when-programming.md

 In this article we explored the root cause of the ripple effect in programming and explored some ways how we can prevent it when writing our code.

 Even with all the tips available from this and other resources, it may not always be evident how you can prevent the ripple effect in your specific cases.
-Ultimatelly, it is something that comes with experience and as you code more and more, you will naturally learn to solve problems like this before they've occured.
+Ultimatelly, it is something that comes with experience and as you code more and more, you will naturally learn to solve problems like th before they've occured.

 Thank you so much for reading this article and I hope you've learned something from it.
 If you have any feedback or questions, feel free to leave them in the comments or email me at [jorensmerenjanu@gmail.com](mailto:jorensmerenjanu@gmail.com) (I will definitely respond - I'm not a busy person)